 What is MM?

-In finance and accounting, mm denotes that the units of figures presented are in millions.
-The Roman numeral m denotes thousands, thus mm is the same as writing “m times m,” which is equal to “1,000 times 1,000”, which equals 1,000,000 (one million).
+In finance and accounting, MM (or lowercase “mm”) denotes that the units of figures presented are in millions.
+The Latin numeral M denotes thousands.
+Thus, MM is the same as writing “M multiplied by M,” which is equal to “1,000 times 1,000”, which equals 1,000,000 (one million).
 This guide will explore how the notation should be used, as well as alternative symbols that are used in practice.

 Example of MM in financial statements

-The Roman numeral mm is frequently used to introduce that the units used in presenting information (financial and non-financial) are in millions.
+The Latin numeral MM is frequently used to designate that the units used in presenting information (financial and non-financial) are in millions.
 The example below shows how figures can be portrayed in millions.

 As you can see in the figures above, net income and preferred dividends are labeled as being $mm (millions of dollars), shares authorized and shares outstanding are labeled as mm (millions of shares), and earnings per share (EPS) are labeled as $/share.